sandeepkasaragod/workshop_temp/conda_envionment.md

 # 5 Backup environment (optional)

-In case of network error or conda related issues, we have a backup conda env preinsalled.
-This env can be activated using following command.
+In case of network error or conda related issues, we have a backup conda env pre-installed.
+This environment can be activated using following command.

 ``` shell
 conda activate Artic-nf-backup